luizvbo/axum-kickoff/docs/RATE_LIMITING.md

 # Rate Limiting

-This document describes the rate limiting system in axum-kickoff, including in-memory, database-backed, and Redis implementations.
+This document describes the rate limiting system in axum-kickoff.
+The current implementation is database-backed; in-memory and Redis backends are planned but not yet implemented.

 ## Overview

-Rate limiting protects your application from abuse by throttling requests based on action types. axum-kickoff supports multiple backends:
+Rate limiting protects your application from abuse by throttling requests based on action types.

-- **In-Memory**: Default for single-instance deployments
-- **Database-Backed**: For distributed systems (SQLite/PostgreSQL)
-- **Redis**: For high-throughput distributed systems
+- **Current implementation**: Database-backed token bucket, persisted in the `rate_limit_buckets` table (SQLite or PostgreSQL).
+- **Planned**: In-memory backend for very low-latency single-instance deployments, and Redis for high-throughput distributed systems.

 ## Algorithm